What is L-theanine? Benefits, History, and Science of Green Tea Extract

 L-Theanine Improves Immunity by Altering TH2/TH1 Cytokine Balance, Brain Neurotransmitters, and Expression of Phospholipase C in Rat Hearts

 There aren’t any human studies on the effects of theanine on immunity yet.
 Animal models, however, paint a clear picture of this amino acid’s ability to improve overall immune regulation.
 While separate, the immune system is intricately connected to the nervous system, and neurotransmitters play important roles in healthy immune function.

 L-Theanine may also have beneficial effects on cardiovascular health, particularly in the context of blood pressure regulation.
 Some studies have suggested that the amino acid can help to reduce blood pressure in individuals with hypertension, possibly by modulating the release of certain neurotransmitters and promoting relaxation (10).
 Additionally, L-Theanine has been shown to improve endothelial function, which is essential for maintaining healthy blood vessels and preventing cardiovascular diseases (11).

 Where did L-theanine originate, and how were its beneficial properties discovered?

 Most types of tea contain small amounts of theanine, and this amino is highly concentrated in all forms of green tea as well as certain mushroom species.
-The pinnacle of green tea, both in taste and theanine content, is Gyokuro.
+The pinnacle of green tea, both in the umami taste and theanine content, is Gyokuro.